-The window between the tube and the exterior is another critical component of the gyrotron.
-It is made of artificial diamond with a high level of purity to ensure that the thermal losses will be kept as low as possible.
-These diamond windows, which have been manufactured by Diamond Materials and Element Six, in collaboration with the Karlsruhe Institute für Technologie, using the chemical vapour deposition (CVD) technique, are unique worldwide and excellently suited for microwave and millimetre-wave heating applications with their diameters of up to 120 millimetres and thicknesses of 1.8 millimetres.
+A critical component are the windows between the gyrotron tube and the outside world and between the beamline and the plasma.
+They are made of artificial diamonds with a high level of purity to keep the thermal losses as low as possible.
+These diamond windows, which have been manufactured by Diamond Materials and Element Six in collaboration with the Karlsruhe Institute of Technology using the chemical vapour deposition (CVD) technique, are unique worldwide and excellently suited for microwave and millimetre-wave heating applications with their diameters of up to 120 millimetres and thicknesses of 1.8 millimetres.